brettchalupa/brettcodes/_posts/2022-10-03-spec_helper-vs-rails_helper-explained.md

 - `rails_helper` (cold run): Finished in 0.01671 seconds (files took 1.07 seconds to load)
 - `rails_helper` (warm run): Finished in 0.01058 seconds (files took 0.45144 seconds to load)

-There are two values to be aware.
+There are two values to be aware of.
 The time it takes to run the specs (the first number) and the time it takes to load the files from disk.
 They are separate values and their aggregate is the total time it takes to run a given spec (or specs).

 The spec_helper loads the files for testing 25x faster on cold runs!
-Even on a warm run with the files already loaded, spec_helper is still 10x faster as loading the files!
+Even on a warm run with the files already loaded, spec_helper is still 10x faster at loading the files!

 On top of that, running the actual code in the specs is 10x faster than both.